 Examples of Advocacy services:

-- Assistance in Social Security or Social Security/Disability benefits application and appeals.
+- Information on Social Security/Disability benefits application and appeals.

-- Representation in any kind of corrective action, mediation processes, and/or civil rights-related activities.
+- Provide support in disability rights-related activity.
 Please note that we are not lawyers and we do not offer legal council.

 Independent Living Skills Training: